segunemma2003/nodo-api-backend-payment/CUSTOMER_API_DOCUMENTATION.md

 4. **Authentication:** All endpoints require `customer_id` as query parameter
 5. **Caching:** Some endpoints use caching (credit overview: 60s, invoices: 120s)
 6. **Interest:** 3.5% monthly interest applies after 30-day grace period
+7. **Virtual Account:**
+   - **Automatically created during registration** via Paystack integration
+   - Created asynchronously in the background (may take a few moments)
-7. **Virtual Account:** Use the virtual account number for repayments
+   - Use the virtual account number for repayments - transfer funds to this account and payments are automatically recorded
+   - Check status via `GET /api/customer/repayment-account?customer_id={id}`
+   - If not ready, use `POST /api/customer/repayment-account/generate?customer_id={id}` to manually trigger creation

 ---